"MY FATHER"

 My father groaned, and my mother gently reassured him, “It’s okay, Chris.
 I’m here.”

-That was the beginning of my father’s painful side effects from prostate cancer, something that would only worsen with time.
+beginning of my father’s painful side effects from prostate cancer, something that would only worsen with time.
 As I leaned toward the mirror to apply mascara, I heard more sounds of distress from my father.
 I froze, feeling trapped in their moment with nowhere to go.
 I heard a metallic clank in the bathroom—a mess had been made beyond my father’s control.
 My mother, without hesitation, would clean it up.
 “I’m so sorry,” my dad said.

 “It’s okay, Chris.
 I’m here,” my mother replied once again.